alexander-scott/Enhanced-Trigger-Box/README.md

 #### DrawInspectorGUI()

-DrawInspectorGUI() is recommended to override.
+It is recommened that you override DrawInspectorGUI().
 This function deals with drawing the GUI, aka what your component will look like in the inspector.
 If you do not override this function the base function will draw it for you with certain limitations.
 You will not be able to use any custom structs or enums and you won't be able to add your own tooltips.

 Here's how you would draw a gameobject to a inspector (first example in the codeblock).
 EditorGUILayout.ObjectField is the typical object reference field you always see in Unity.
 It returns the object which we will need to save as exampleGameObject so we do exampleGameObject = ObjectField.